lexuanquynh/QRichTextView/README.md

 ## Use:

-pod 'QRichTextView'
+1. pod 'QRichTextView'
+1. Drag a UITextView into you viewcontroller.

-Drag datasource & delegate:
+1. Drag datasource & delegate:

 <img src="image/sample.png">